 Alternatively, start with the relatively easier coastal boardwalks at Changi Point or the Labrador Nature Reserve.
 When the kids can go further, try the longer paths at places such as Coney Island or Bukit Timah Nature Reserve.

 Many games can be played outdoors.
 Give young children a ball and an open space and they pretty much take care of the rest.
 Even a simple bubble-blowing kit can keep them entertained (and moving) for a long time.
-For greater fun, you can round up a few kids and let them play catching, hide-and-seek or Captain’s Ball.
-Playmates always make the fun (and exercise) last longer.
+For greater fun, you can round up a few kids and let them play catch, hide-and-seek or Captain’s Ball.
+Playmates always make fun (and exercise) last longer.

-You can also revisit your own childhood by teaching your children to play old-time games such as zero point, hopscotch and throwing paper aeroplanes.
+You can also revisit your childhood by teaching your children to play old-time outdoor games such as zero point, hopscotch and throwing paper aeroplanes.
 These simple games keep the children active and hone their movement skills like jumping and running.

 Want Smart Kids?
 Involve Them in Active Play

 Sports help to improve kids’ fundamental movement skills such as catching, throwing, jumping and running, all of which are important for a child’s physical development.
 Here are some ways you can introduce your pre-schooler to sports:

 Swimming is a sport that kids of all ages can enjoy and have excellent health benefits.
 It is a full-body workout that makes children stronger and builds up their stamina.
 Many swimming complexes offer swimming classes to children from six years old, while other classes provide lessons for babies and toddlers to increase their water comfort level.

 Children as young as two to three can learn to ride a tricycle and a scooter, and it helps to improve their balance.
 Make sure to suit them up with proper protection gear and teach them the safe way to move on wheels.
 By the age of six or seven, some kids can start cycling, inline skating, skateboarding, wave boarding or even ice-skating!